CupCupRay/IERG6130/README.md

     0: # No attack
     1: # Constant jammer, focus on several channels to continuously attack
     2: # Constant jammer, continuously randomly choose several channel to attack
-    3: # Random jammer, switch back and forth between sleep and active, when active it focus on several channels to attack
+    3: # Random jammer, switch back and forth between sleep and active,
+       # when active it focus on several channels to attack
-    4: # Random jammer, switch back and forth between sleep and active, when active it will randomly choose several channels to attack
+    4: # Random jammer, switch back and forth between sleep and active,
+       # when active it will randomly choose several channels to attack
-    5: # Reactive jammer, which can passively listen and obtain the communication channel used by the agent, and attack
+    5: # Reactive jammer, which can passively listen and obtain the communication channel used by agent, and attack
 ```

 Reset the environment